East Area

 LAKE COUNTY

-Blue and ruffed grouse: Season opened Sept.
-1 and continues until Jan.
-31. Daily bag limit is 3 birds of each species with a possession limit of 9 birds of each species.
+Blue and ruffed grouse: Daily bag limit is 3 birds of each species with a possession limit of 9 birds of each species.
 Some areas to look for blue grouse are along ridge tops in more open forest habitats such as Winter Rim and the Warner mountains.
 While there are very few ruffed grouse in Lake County, they are generally found along riparian areas.

-Please remember to make sure hunters meet all the requirements listed in the 2024–25 Oregon Game Bird Regulations.
+Game bird seasons are currently open.
+However, goose seasons are currently closed.
+The season for Canada geese will re-open on December 9, 2025.
+Seasons for white-fronted and snow geese will not re-open until January 16, 2026.
+Hunters please remember to meet all the requirements listed in the 2025–26 Oregon Game Bird Regulations.
 Summer Lake no longer has a point-of-sale license agent and cellular service for electronic licensing is sometimes spotty.

 Non-toxic shot is required for all game bird hunting and posted refuges are closed to hunting.
-Please see gamebird regulations page 37 for detailed wildlife are regulations.
+Please see Gamebird Regulations page 37 for detailed wildlife area regulations.

-Summer Lake Wildlife Area harvest statistics and weekly bird counts can be found on the ODFW website.
+Summer Lake Wildlife Area harvest statistics, maps and weekly bird counts can be found on the ODFW website.

 SOUTHEAST AREA